-- 1) All Accidents/Incidents - 1.1 All accidents, incidents and "near misses" arising on the site, or in connection with any work carried out by Organisation staff, will be reported to the resident First aider as soon as possible, who will deal with the situation as appropriate.
+- 1) All Accidents/Incidents - 1.1 All accidents, incidents and "near misses" arising on the site, or in connection with any work carried out by Association staff, will be reported to the resident First aider as soon as possible, who will deal with the situation as appropriate.
 A sample "near miss" form can be found at Appendix 05. - 1.2 The first aider can diagnose a transfer to hospital as being necessary if this is not immediately obvious.
-This transfer may be achieved by taxi, private car or ambulance, whichever is considered the most expedient at the time. - 1.3 The treatment of minor accidents/illnesses must not be carried out by the first aider unless they have been trained specifically to do so.
+This transfer may be achieved by taxi, private car or ambulance, whichever is considered the most expedient at the time. - 1.3 The treatment of minor accidents/illnesses must not be carried out by the first aider unless they have been trained specifically to do so. - 1.4 Following the incident, the HSA will carry out a full investigation which will address the immediate causes, any contributory causes, faulty equipment or control measures, site rules broken by the casualty or any other member of staff, necessary corrective action and required reviews of the Policies and Procedures.
+The HSA may take photographs, interview other operatives and so on.